 If you work with recipes from European cookbooks you are going to need to buy a kitchen scale because Europeans use metric units: grams for solids, milliliters for liquids, and degrees Celsius for temperature.
 American recipes generally use cups, ounces, and degrees Farenheit.
 The ounces may refer to weight.
 There are 16 ounces in a pound.
 Ounces may also refer to fluid ounces, and there are 8 fluid ounces in a US cup.

 Scales can be mechanical or electronic.
 Mechanical scales have a dial with ounces (oz.) and grams (g.), whereas the electronic scales convert at the push of a button between pounds (lb.) ounces and grams.

-Sometimes recipes specify weights in grams.
-This table has the weight corresponding to the volume of some common ingredients.
+Sometimes recipes specify weights in grams and oven temperatures in degrees Celsius (°C).
+These tables have the weight corresponding to the volume of some common ingredients and typical oven settings.

 |All-Purpose Flour||1 cup||120|

 |Baking powder||1 teaspoon||4|

 |Vegetable oil||1 cup||198|